Culture of Asia: Japan

 Japanese architecture is distinctive in that it reflects a deep ″understanding of the natural world as a source of spiritual insight and an instructive mirror of human emotion″.
 Attention to aesthetics and the surroundings is given, natural materials are preferred and artifice is generally being avoided.
 Impressive wooden castles and temples, some of them 2000 years old, stand embedded in the natural contours of the local topography.
-Notable examples include the Hōryū Temple complex (6th century), Himeji Castle (14th century), Hikone Castle (17th century) and Osaka Castle.
+Notable examples include the Hōryū Temple complex (6th century), Himeji Castle (14th century), Osaka Castle (16th century) and Hikone Castle (17th century).

-The architecture of any country is a marker of its culture, history and tradition.
-The materials used, the shape, the lines, curves and colours all come together to present a masterpiece that is unique and beautiful.
-Vietnamese architecture is no different.
-From vernacular stilt houses to extravagant palaces and concrete towers, the country's building is an ode to its rich past and its promising future.

 Vietnam

 Traditional houses in Vietnam were characterized by wooden structures topped by steep roofs.
 The roofs would be covered with fish-scale tiles and curve outwards, while beams and rafters held up the main building.
 In some places, stilt houses were built and the houses usually had an odd number of rooms.
 However, the coming of various dynasties shaped cultural landmarks in the country in different ways.
 Palaces, pagodas and citadels flourished in Vietnam for over 500 years.

 The Lý dynasty of the 11th century, for example, was deeply influenced by Buddhism and incorporated intricate reliefs and motifs into their architecture.
 In 1031, a staggering 950 pagodas were constructed by the reigning monarch Lý Thái Tông.
 During this period, rounded statues, door-steps, decorated roofs and bannisters were common features of Vietnamese architecture.
-The Imperial Citadel of Thăng Long, a UNESCO world heritage site now, is a must-visit for tourists looking to experience Vietnamese heritage up close.
-Located in present-day Hanoi, the citadel was the political Centre of the region for 13 centuries consecutively and will delight history buffs in particular.
+The Imperial Citadel of Thăng Long, a UNESCO World Heritage Site now, is a must-visit for tourists looking to experience Vietnamese heritage up close.
+Located in present-day Hanoi, the citadel was the political center of the region for 13 centuries consecutively and will delight history buffs in particular.
 This magnificent structure is a fine example of Vietnamese architecture from the medieval era.

 Trần dynasty, which gained a foothold in the 13th century, brought its own set of beliefs and customs that made its mark in Vietnam's architectural history.
 Buildings became more complex and demarcated, and gardens became a part of temples and places of worship.
 Tower-temples also emerged at this time; The Phổ Bình Tower in Nam Định province and Bình Sơn Tower in Vĩnh Phúc province are relics from the Trần dynasty.